 John Mastroianni, Co-Director

-Latin meets Jazz is a lively weeklong program for dedicated young musicians interested in finding their own unique sound through Latin Jazz music.
-As a Latin meets Jazz participant, you’ll broaden your knowledge of the genre by studying standard rep, the nuts and bolts of jazz theory, and the legendary musicians who were most influential in creating this particular brand of Jazz.
+Ed Fast's Latin Meets Jazz is a lively weeklong program for dedicated young musicians interested in finding their own unique sound through Latin Jazz music.
+As a Ed Fast's Latin Meets Jazz participant, you’ll broaden your knowledge of the genre by studying standard rep, the nuts and bolts of jazz theory, and the legendary musicians who were most influential in creating this particular brand of Jazz.
 The week culminates in a concert for family and friends on Sunday afternoon.

 Theory and Improv Workshops

 Each day you’ll have the chance to combine Latin Jazz theory and improv techniques in hands-on workshops led by professional musicians.You’ll explore important Latin Jazz concepts like clave, montuno, and tumbao and you’ll learn about how music theory is applied to improvisation.
 Playing is an important part of reinforcing new musical concepts so you’ll be able to experiment with new material as you learn it.